SAMGREENHEAD/Producer-Consumer-Implementation/README.md

-## Setting Up the Environment**:
-The program starts by importing necessary libraries, such as `multiprocessing`, `threading`, and `xml.etree.ElementTree`.
-The shared buffer and semaphores for synchronization are defined.
-The `ITstudent` class is created with methods to calculate the average mark and check if a student has passed.
-Functions are defined to generate random student data and convert student objects to XML strings.

 ## Producer-Consumer-Implementation# Producer-Consumer System with XML File Processing
 This Python program processes student data and stores it in XML files using the producer-consumer design pattern.
 The system employs numerous producers to create random student data and write it to XML files, while a single consumer reads and processes the data from these files.